-- Communicating the purpose and benefits of the Safety Management System (SMS) to all staff, managers, supervisors, and employees. - Provide clear definition of the accountabilities and responsibilities for all staff; managers, employees with the delivery performance and the performance of the safety management system (SMS). - Providing appropriate management involvement and the necessary resources to establish and operate effectively an Employee Safety Reporting Program (ESRP).
-The ESRP will encourage employees to communicate and report any unsafe work conditions, hazards, or at-risk behavior to the management team. - Establish and operate a safety reporting program in support of pre-determined hazards, potential hazards, and use it to evaluate and mitigate risk. - Ensure that sufficiently skilled and trained staff are available to implement safety management processes. - Ensure that all staff are provided with adequate and appropriate safety information and training, are competent in safety management activities, and are assigned safety related tasks commensurate with their skills. - Establishing safety performance targets that are realistic, measurable, and data driven. - Establish and measure our safety performance against realistic safety performance indicators and safety performance targets. - Continually improving our safety performance through management processes that ensure appropriate safety management action is taken and is effective.
+- Communicating the purpose and benefits of the Safety Management System (SMS) to all staff, managers, supervisors, and frontline employees - Provide an open culture of all reporting of all safety concerns, ensuring that no action will be taken against any employee that discloses a safety concern through Community Connectors Employee Safety Reporting Program (ESRP), unless such disclosure indicates beyond any reasonable doubt, an illegal act, gross negligence, or a deliberate or willful disregard of policy, regulations or procedure on the part of the reporting employee. - Providing appropriate management involvement and the necessary resources to establish and operate effectively an Employee Safety Reporting Program (ESRP).
+The ESRP will encourage employees to communicate and report any unsafe work conditions, hazards, or at-risk behavior to the management team. - Establish and operate a safety reporting program in support of pre-determined hazards, potential hazards, and use it to evaluate and mitigate risk. - Ensure that sufficiently skilled and trained staff are available to implement safety management processes. - Ensure that all staff are provided with adequate and appropriate safety information and training, are competent in safety management activities, and are assigned safety related tasks commensurate with their skills. - Establishing safety performance targets that are realistic, measurable, and data driven.
+Measure our safety performance against realistic safety performance indicators and targets. - Establish and measure our safety performance against realistic safety performance indicators and safety performance targets.